nealbrophy/LinuxCommandGenerator_v1.1/README.md

 ## Code Institute Milestone Project 2: Interactive Front End Development

 ### What is it?
-#### Summary

 A web app where users can get app, theme, and icon-pack installation commands for a variety of Linux distributions.
-The current selection of Linux distros is limited to distros I personally use regularly but I would like to expand in the future.
+The current selection is limited to distros I personally use regularly but I would like to expand in the future.

 ---
 ### Where is it?
-#### TBA
+#### TBC

 +++ add GitHub pages link

 ---
 ### How do I get it?

 #### Deployment
 LinuxCommandGenerator will be hosted on GitHub pages and will be deployed from the master branch.
 Any changes committed to the master branch will automatically update on the GitHub deployment.